The Psychological Skills of Top Performers

 Some mistakes are inevitable, but many of the ones you make under pressure are not.
 That’s because everyone has a specific “oops” reflex that tends to cause more mistakes (which then cause more mistakes, and so on).
 There’s a tendency to dwell on mistakes and imperfections, but that interrupts our focus and takes us out of the moment.
 And this increases the likelihood of our making another mistake, and then another, and so on, unless we learn how to move past these mistakes quickly.

+And if you’re worried about having to sit through long lecture-like sessions – there’s no need!
 The average length of each video is just over 3 1/2 minutes, with the longest video clocking in at 11 1/2 minutes.
-So it’ll be easy to digest each new concept in small, quick, bite-sized pieces.
+So it’ll be easy to digest each new concept in quick bite-sized pieces.

 Because you’re busy and don’t have time to wade through fluff and jargon, I’ve done my best to distill decades of performance psychology research into concise and to-the-point lessons – all the information you need without the extraneous “filler.”
+Although if you’re a details kind of person, you’ll find links to supplemental content and the original research studies for further exploration. =)

 Whether it’s a long day of practicing, teaching, or back-to-back rehearsals, musicians put just as much stress on muscles, joints, and tendons as many athletes do – just in less immediately obvious ways.

-Over time, you can develop muscle imbalances and asymmetries, that not only prevent you from playing with greater ease and freedom, but can lead to an increased risk of injury as well.
+Over time, you can develop muscle imbalances and asymmetries, that not only prevent you from playing with greater ease and freedom, but can lead to an increased risk of injury as well./

-During these workshop intensives, we’ll meet for weekly 90-min sessions on key concepts from Beyond Practicing (plus a few new things that aren’t covered anywhere else), and work on them live, together, as a group.
+During these workshop intensives, we'll meet for weekly 90-min sessions on key concepts from Beyond Practicing (plus a few other things that aren't covered anywhere else), and work on them live, together, as a group.

-It can often be really difficult to create performance practice opportunities, so this is a way to get more tiny doses of “performance practice” in the context of a supportive group of thoughtful musicians across all ages and levels.
-And don’t worry – everyone totally freaks out about the idea of recording at first, but by the end, it’s sooo worth it. 😁
+It can be really difficult to create performance practice opportunities, so this is a way to get more tiny doses of "performance practice" in the context of a supportive group of thoughtful musicians across all ages and levels.
+And don't worry - everyone totally freaks out about the idea of recording at first, but by the end, it's sooo worth it.

 "I just wanted to share some good news; I won an audition for an orchestra last Saturday, and a lot of my preparation had to do with your course.